 May I bring a guest to Cinema Society?

 There will be fewer "guest tickets" this season, due to our number of members and limited seating.
 To bring a guest, you MUST call the Society office at 619/280-1600 ext.
-4 (no later than 4PM the day of the show) then leave your name, phone number and the name of the guest.
+6 (no later than Noon the day of the show) then leave your name, phone number and the name of the guest.
 If you don't hear from us, expect a guest pass at the information desk.
-Guest tickets run $20 each.
+Guest tickets run $25 each (cash or check only, please).

-If I can't make an event, may I pass my ticket onto others?
+If I can't make an event, may I pass my space onto others?

 What's the best way of meeting new members?